Saatva Latex Hybrid Mattress Review

 Saatva does not provide ground shipping of any kind.
 Additionally, the company does not ship mattresses to Alaska or Hawaii, but they may be able to work with customers from these states to locate couriers if available.

-The mattress is backed by a 15-year warranty.
+The mattress is backed by a lifetime warranty.
 This warranty is completely non-prorated.
 During the first two years, Saatva will repair or replace any defective mattress at no extra cost to the owner.
-Beginning in the third year, Saatva will repair and re-cover the mattress for a round-trip transportation fee of $198 ($99 each way).
+Beginning in the third year, Saatva will repair and re-cover the mattress for a round-trip transportation fee of $149.

 Saatva also offers the Fairness Replacement Option as an alternative to mattress owners.
 Under this plan, owners must pay a percentage of the original sticker price to replace their defective mattress.
-They pay 40 percent during years 3 to 5; 60 percent during years 6 to 10; and 80 percent during years 11 to 15.
+They pay 40% during years 3 to 5; 60% during years 6 to 10; and 80% during beginning in year.
 Owners can choose to keep the original mattress at no extra charge, as well.

 This warranty covers sagging and body impressions in the mattress surface that measure 1 inch or deeper.
 Other issues are not considered defects and will not be covered under this warranty.
 The warranty is also non-transferable, so only original owners who buy the mattress from Saatva or an authorized retailer will qualify for coverage.

 Our product experts have extensive experience testing just about every sleep product on the market.
 Send an email to [email protected] or call us at (877) 672-8966 with your questions and we’ll help you find exactly what you’re looking for.

 If you're ready for more, sign up to receive our email newsletter!

 Thanks for the feedback - we're glad you found our work instructive!

 Submitting your Answer...